Telecommunications Engineering Technician - Associate Degree

 Become a Telecom Engineering Technician

-Cellular and fiber optic networks are expanding access and deploying new 5G and broadband technologies at a rapid pace.
+Fiber optic networks are expanding access and deploying new broadband technologies at a rapid pace.
 Workers with knowledge of route engineering, fiber optics, and wireless technology will be needed to keep up with the pace of this growing infrastructure.
 This two-year program will put you well on your way to a solid and highly in-demand career in the industry.

 Program Costs & Financial Aid